 The risk for serious hypoglycemia is increased when Saxenda® is used in combination with insulin secretagogues (for example, sulfonylureas) in patients with type 2 diabetes mellitus.
-Therefore, patients may require a lower dose of sulfonylurea (or other concomitantly administered insulin secretagogues) in this setting [see Dosage and Administration (2) and Adverse Reactions (6.1)].
+Therefore, patients may require a lower dose of sulfonylurea (or other concomitantly administration (2) and Adverse Reactions (6.1)].
 Saxenda® should not be used in patients taking insulin.

-Saxenda[®] can lower blood glucose [see Clinical Pharmacology (12.2)].
+Saxenda[®] can lower blood glucose [see Clinical Pharmacology (12,2)].
 Monitor blood glucose parameters prior to starting Saxenda[®] and during Saxenda[®] treatment in patients with type 2 diabetes.
 If needed, adjust co-administered anti-diabetic drugs based on glucose monitoring results and risk of hypoglycemia.